perdian/flightlog/README.md

 When clients have been registered they will automatically be made available.

-## OAuth2 registration

-By default only existing users

 # External data providers

 The flight creation wizard allows fetching data from external source (like airlines) to be fetched and included into the generated flight.